 Prenatal Lactation Consultation

-If you are considering inducing lactation for a baby you are not giving birth to, and is not yet in your care, such as adoption or planning to co-nurse with your partner, this is the appointment type for you!
+If you are considering inducing lactation for a baby you are not giving birth to, such as delivering by surrogate, adoption, or planning to breastfeed/ chestfeed your baby birthed by your partner, I would love to work with you!
 We’ll cover options, what to expect, and develop a plan that works for you and your family to best nurture and feed your little one.
+I can offer individual planning sessions in person or by phone, as well as a 3-session package to help guide you through the entire process of planning and supporting baby’s feeding after their arrival.
+Package discounts are available for families inducing lactation as long as you live within 10 miles of Pasadena.
+Please contact me directly for more details.

 The International Board Certified Lactation Consultant (IBCLC) is the highest certification in the field of lactation care.
 An IBCLC is a healthcare professional who has completed 90 hours of approved lactation-specific education, 1,000 hours of clinical practice in lactation care, 14 higher education courses pertaining to lactation, and passed a lengthy board exam.
 There are many types of breastfeeding support available in the community, but the IBCLC is uniquely qualified to assess and work with complex situations.
 If you are experiencing any of the following, you may benefit from a consultation with an IBCLC: